Saboo, Leh

 Saboo is a village in the Leh district of Ladakh, India.
 It is located in the Leh tehsil.

+History

+The name 'Saboo' is derived from 'sa' (soil) and 'phud' (top quality).

+Saboo is believed to be founded by the Menag people from Eastern Tibet.
+In the 14th century, Lhachen Shesrab made Saboo the capital of Ladakh.

 Demographics

 According to the 2011 census of India, Saboo has 259 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 83.73%.